How To Sell A Car Online – The Definitive Guide

 You can see a full breakdown of their fees here.

 Gumtree allows a private seller to have one car for sale.
 Whereby the user wants to post a 2nd car, they’d be a fee applied of £15.
-The fees can be seen here.
+More info on fees can be seen here.

 So, a free listing?
 Great!
 Not so fast.
 There’s a big problem with Gumtree.
 It’s not a website to sell cars.
 It’s a website to selling everything.